abduljawwad/online-store/README.md

 ### Eager loading of reviews and description when calling getAllProducts.

+### Implemented sequelize ttransactions for auto-committing & auto roll-back based on the result of a promise chain and, (if enabled) pass the transaction to all calls within the callback

 ## Pre-Requisites

 Please ensure you have the following softwares installed & setup before proceeding further: